-There is at least one laptop each classroom.
-These machines are networked and have access to the shared drive for planning and preparation.
+Each teacher has a laptop which is network connected and has access to SharePoint for planning and preparation.
 There is also a trolley of laptops for use within the classroom to support the programme of study.

 Interactive Whiteboards

 Each classroom has an interactive board linked to the class laptop.